vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 ## Required hardware

-This project only requires these two devices:
+This project only requires these two devices: A sensor to detect true or false and a pressure sensor.

 > I have a Zigbee network, so I use a Zigbee contact sensors, but any other protocol sensor can also do the trick.

+The first sensor needs to detect anything or nothing.
+This can be achieved with two different types of sensors.
+A water leak sensor or a contact sensor.
+Both work with a boolean (true of false) state.

 1a.
 [Aqara Water leak sensor](/buy/smart_home_best_buy_tips#leak-sensor) (No soldering required)\
 The Aqara leak sensor has two metal screw contacts on the back of the sensor where you can connect the two wires behind.